 Heidi is a Certified Nurse Practitioner who is registered with the Department of Public Health to certify patients for the medical use of marijuana.
 She received her Bachelors of Science in Nursing from Salem State University, and her Master’s degree from Regis College, graduating with high honors.
 She met Dr. Rideout when she began working in the emergency room as a student nurse 20 years ago.
 She has fifteen years’ experience in Emergency Medicine and Urgent Care.
-She has been doing medical marijuana evaluations for the past three years.
+She has been doing medical marijuana evaluations since 2016.

 Karra Cheever, CNP